hank-ai/darknet/README.md

     make -j4 package
     sudo dpkg -i darknet-VERSION.deb

-If you are using an older version of CMake, such as the one with Ubuntu 18.04, then you'll need to upgrade CMake before you can run the `cmake` command above.
-Upgrading CMake on Ubuntu 18.04 can be done with the following:
+If you are using an older version of CMake, such as the one with Ubuntu 18.04 or 20.04, then you'll need to upgrade CMake before you can run the `cmake` command above.
+Upgrading CMake on Ubuntu can be done with the following commands:

     sudo apt-get purge cmake
     sudo snap install cmake --classic